pwighton/ci-qms/SOP-001--Design_Controls_Procedure.md

 #### 5.6.3 Verification Activities

-Design verification **shall** be conducted through one or more of the following
+Design verification **SHALL** be conducted through one or more of the following
 activities:

 **Document Review:**